elsharkawy-mostafa/elsharkawy-mostafa.github.io/_pages/about.md

 Prior to arriving at Michigan, I graduated from the University of Toronto with a B.A. in International Relations and Public Policy.
 Previously, I worked as a researcher at the Canadian Network for Research on Terrorism, Security and Society focusing on violent extremism in Canada.
 I also worked at the House of Commons as a policy assistant.

-Feel free to contact me at melshar@umich.edu or via Twitter @SharkawiMostafa!
+I can be reached at melshar@umich.edu or via Twitter @SharkawiMostafa.